Density spectrum of Cantor measure: Introduction

+where $\dim_H$ denotes Hausdorff dimension.
+Let $\mu=\mu_\rho$ be the natural probability measure on $C$, that is, the unique probability measure such that

-The measure $\mu$ is called a \emph{Cantor measure}.
-Let $s={s(\rho)=}-\log 2/\log\rho$ be the Hausdorff dimension of $C$.
-Then $\mu=\mathcal H^s|_C$ is also the $s$-dimensional Hausdorff measure restricted to $C$ (cf.~\cite{Falconer_1990}).
+The measure $\mu$ is called a \emph{Cantor measure}, and is equal to the normalized $s$-dimensional Hausdorff measure restricted to $C$ (cf.~\cite{Falconer_1990}).
 Given a point $x\in C$, the pointwise \emph{lower and upper $s$-densities} of $\mu$ at $x$ are defined respectively by